alicelovescake/nibbles-n-bytes/data/posts/2020-review.md

 ## Redefining my Potential

-One of the biggest milestones for me this year was building [my first project](../projects/life-calendar.md) with code.
+One of the biggest milestones for me this year was building [my first project](/projects/life-calendar) with code.
 Granted, it’s just a chrome extension and there are only 6 people using it.
 But it has given me a small taste of the impact I can make with products.

 I never _ever_ imagined myself being a coder.
 Don’t they all look like some version of Mark Zuckerburg?
 Dropping my phone on my face is a daily occurrence so surely handling the delicate syntax of code is way out of my league.

 The biggest challenge in learning how to code has been telling myself I can.
 I told myself I could run a half marathon and [I did](https://www.strava.com/activities/4273743160).
 I told myself I could solve an algorithm problem and [I did](https://github.com/alicelovescake/advent-of-code).
-I told myself I could build my own website and [I did](https://alicezhao.com).
+I told myself I could build my own website and I did [(You are on it)](https://alicezhao.com).
 I still actively remind myself every day that I am not an imposter.
 If I don’t believe in myself, who will?

 ## Consistency > Perfection

 I’ll shamefully admit, I have shiny object syndrome.
 Often I’ll abandon old ideas to trade in for a new and exciting venture.
 When I get inspired, I take immediate action.
-I started my podcast [Behind the Stand](../projects/behind-the-stand.md) after I was accepted into a UBC startup incubator in October this year.
+I started my podcast [Behind the Stand](/projects/behind-the-stand) after I was accepted into a UBC startup incubator in October this year.
 I met ambitious entrepreneurs and itched to know more about who they were as people.
 I had over 200 listeners tune in for my first 3 episodes.
 But I’ve already failed releasing bi-monthly as I had intended.
 In fact, I haven’t released one in 1.5 months 😬.

 My goal in the new year is to not half ass it.
 My editing doesn’t need to be perfect, I just need to take consistent action.
 No more chasing shiny objects!
 It’s time to give my old ideas the love they deserve.